 Graphic designers, this is for you in particular!
-So you created a bunch of logo ideas, or a number of characters and different images to help the client choose.
+So you created a bunch of logo ideas or some characters and different images to help the client choose.
 It is likely that even if that client doesn’t like them, they are good ideas that can be used elsewhere in your work.

-Client requests Designer to create [description of the work].
+The client requests a Designer to create [description of the work].
 Work includes only the final, deliverable art, and not any preliminary Work or sketches.

 Give Permission, Not Your Rights